mematron/Minuet/README.md

 4. **Executes** the action if warranted, or monitors if nominal
 5. **Measures** the before/after delta across targeted metrics
 6. **Updates** the interventional edge for that `(action, metric)` pair
-7. **Records** the episode — action, outcome, reward, emotional state — to a persistent episodic database
+7. **Records** the episode (action, outcome, reward, emotional state) to a persistent episodic database

 After enough interventions, the graph stabilizes.
 ARMINTA knows which actions actually move which metrics on *this specific machine* under *this specific workload shape* from empirical measurement.